schacon/schacon/README.md

 Now I live in Berlin, [investing](https://scne.io) in cool companies and trying to help the world [learn new languages](https://chatterbug.com).

 - 💻 I’m currently working on [Chatterbug](https://chatterbug.com) and [SCNE](https://scne.io)
-- 🌱 I’m currently learning German and React
+- 🌱 I’m currently learning German and Hotwire
 - 🤔 I’m looking for people building great product in Berlin
 - 💬 Ask me about Berlin, Git, wine, German or learning languages
 - 📫 How to reach me: schacon@gmail.com or Twitter [@chacon](twitter.com/chacon)